Srimanth-design/Basic-assignments/README.md

 # Basic-assignments

-These are the basic assignments
+These are the assignments given on 18th Oct 2021